 With this in mind, if you have a substantial difference in your conversion rates (or ROI) for mobile and desktop, then I highly recommend you to split the majority of your campaigns.

-I’ve often taken over ecommerce campaigns where the overall desktop performance was satisfactory, but because of a lagging mobile performance the advertiser was losing money on their AdWords investment.
+I’ve often taken over ecommerce campaigns where the overall desktop performance was satisfactory, but because of a lagging mobile performance the advertiser was losing money on their Google Ads investment.

 With that being said, then the opposite is also true.